morikawa77/headless-theme/README.md

-# Headless - A blank theme with page redirect for your Wordpress Headless
+# Headless by Wolf+Partners - A blank theme with page redirect for your Wordpress Headless